 I learned there was nothing wrong with my self-discipline!
 It turns out there were many internal and emotional drivers affecting my eating habits and patterns.
 And the key to transforming my relationship with food was understanding how my emotional triggers impacted my choices.
 When I understood that, my life changed, as I was able to more naturally eat in alignment with my healthy eating goals.

 After this process, I was more convinced than ever that health coaching was my mission.
 I knew that I had to help others who were stuck on the same rollercoaster and self-sabotaging cycle that I was in for so many years.
-In 2014, I graduated from the Institute for Integrative Nutrition and became a Certified Holistic Health Coach and have worked with hundreds of clients just like you.
+In 2014, I graduated from the Institute for Integrative Nutrition and became a Certified Holistic Health Coach.
+In 2019, I officially became certified in the Truce with Food® process to help accelerate my clients’ growth and have worked with hundreds of clients just like you.